-"Engineers Without Borders - USA supports community-driven development programs worldwide through the design and implementation of sustainable engineering projects, while fostering responsible leadership."
-We are a student organization that wrecks shop, does alot of cool projects, and invests in our members.
+“Engineers Without Borders – USA supports community-driven development programs worldwide through the design and implementation of sustainable engineering projects, while fostering responsible leadership.”
+We are a student organization that has a variety of projects, and invests in our members, and makes progress happen.

 2. How do I join?

 3. Why should I join?

 Engineers Without Borders is an amazing student organization that gives students leadership, construction, intercultural and management experience on real-world problems.
 We host training sessions to get our members familiar with common construction practices and tasks and ready to lead when they get to their professional careers.
 We have beneficial and efficient meetings with great speakers, fun socials and a great environment to learn and develop as a student for all majors.
 Why would you not want to join?